CSTR-Edinburgh/ophelia/doc/new_README_lj.md

 ```

-## The config file: get length of inputs and outputs
+## The config file: get length of N and T

-Finally, obtain the set of phones in your transcription by:
+We need to provide to the config file the maximum length of the phone transcriptions and the coarse mels (the inputs and outputs to the T2M model).

 ```
 cd $CODEDIR
-python ./script/check_transcript.py -i $DATADIR/transcript.csv -phone
+python $CODEDIR/script/check_transcript.py -i $DATADIR/transcript.csv -phone -cmp $CODEDIR/work/lj_tutorial/data/mels

 ```

-The output of running this script is the phone set used in the transcription and other useful information, like a histogram of sentence length in phones.
-Copy over two things, the observed phones and the "phone length max".
+The output should look like this.
+The script is giving information about the length of the sequences, the phone set in the transcriptions, and a histogram of the lenghts.
+In the config file, you can use the maximum length, or you can choose a different cutting point, for example, if you only have one sentence at that max length but most of your data is below that range.

 ```
 ------------------